Semiparametric Identification and Fisher Information: Abstract

 \section{Abstract}

 This paper provides a systematic approach to semiparametric identification that is based on statistical information as a measure of its \textquotedblleft quality\textquotedblright.
 Identification can be regular or irregular, depending on whether the Fisher information for the parameter is positive or zero, respectively.
 I first characterize these cases in models with densities linear in a nonparametric parameter.
-This analysis leads to simple-to-check necessary conditions for regular identification in many interesting economic models.
 I then introduce a novel \textquotedblleft generalized Fisher information\textquotedblright.
 If positive, it implies (possibly irregular) identification when other conditions hold.
 If zero, it implies impossibility results on rates of estimation.
-The usefulness of the theory is illustrated by showing that distributions and quantiles of unobserved heterogeneity are not regularly identified in many economic models of interest.
-Similarly, I show that average marginal effects (AME) and the proportion of individuals with positive AME cannot be regularly identified in a correlated random effects model.
-I also obtain primitive conditions for regular identification of the discount factor and average measures of risk aversion in a nonparametric Euler Equation with nonparametric measurement error in consumption.
+Three examples illustrate the applicability of the general results.
+First, I find necessary conditions for semiparametric regular identification in a structural model for unemployment duration with two spells and nonparametric heterogeneity.
+Second, I show irregular identification of the median willingness to pay in contingent valuation studies.
+Finally, I study identification of the discount factor and average measures of risk aversion in a nonparametric Euler Equation with nonparametric measurement error in consumption.

 \begin{description} \item[Keywords:] Identification; Semiparametric Models; Fisher Information.

 \item[\emph{JEL classification:}] C14; C31; C33; C35

 \end{description}